django/deps/draft/table_value_expression.rst

 Why ``output_field`` Matters
 ----------------------------

-Most Django expressions expose their result type through ``output_field``.
-This works naturally for scalar expressions.

-Table expressions need something similar, but they may expose multiple columns.
-Using an ``output_field``-based design may allow table-like expressions to fit the existing ``Expression`` interface more naturally.
+In Django, most expressions expose their internal data types and lookup capabilities through the ``output_field``.
+This architecture works naturally for standard scalar expressions that return a single column.

+However, queries that expose multiple columns need a similar mechanism to expose their underlying schema.
+Rather than proposing a completely new API interface to handle multi-column results, this design leans heavily into the existing ``output_field`` pattern.

+By proposing that multi-column expressions dynamically generate a ``CompositeField`` and assign it to their ``output_field``, these queries will seamlessly satisfy Django's internal ``BaseExpression`` interface.
+This approach allows the ORM to resolve multi-column lookups (e.g., ``posts__title``) using the exact same code paths it already uses for standard scalar transformations, drastically reducing the required complexity of the implementation.

 Why ``alias()`` Is a Candidate API